Martensite: Properties

 In certain alloy steels, martensite can be formed by working the steel at M_{s} temperature by quenching to below M_{s} and then working by plastic deformations to reductions of cross section area between 20% and 40% of the original.
 The process produces dislocation densities up to 10^{13}/cm^{2}.
 The great number of dislocations, combined with precipitates that originate and pin the dislocations in place, produces a very hard steel.
 This property is frequently used in toughened ceramics like yttria-stabilized zirconia and in special steels like TRIP steels.
 Thus, martensite can be thermally induced or stress induced.

 The growth of martensite phase requires very little thermal activation energy because the process is a diffusionless transformation, which results in the subtle but rapid rearrangement of atomic positions, and has been known to occur even at cryogenic temperatures.
 Martensite has a lower density than austenite, so that the martensitic transformation results in a relative change of volume.
 Of considerably greater importance than the volume change is the shear strain, which has a magnitude of about 0.26 and which determines the shape of the plates of martensite.

 Martensite is not shown in the equilibrium phase diagram of the iron-carbon system because it is not an equilibrium phase.
 Equilibrium phases form by slow cooling rates that allow sufficient time for diffusion, whereas martensite is usually formed by very high cooling rates.
 Since chemical processes (the attainment of equilibrium) accelerate at higher temperature, martensite is easily destroyed by the application of heat.
 This process is called tempering.
 In some alloys, the effect is reduced by adding elements such as tungsten that interfere with cementite nucleation, but more often than not, the nucleation is allowed to proceed to relieve stresses.
 Since quenching can be difficult to control, many steels are quenched to produce an overabundance of martensite, then tempered to gradually reduce its concentration until the preferred structure for the intended application is achieved.
 The needle-like microstructure of martensite leads to brittle behavior of the material.
 Too much martensite leaves steel brittle; too little leaves it soft.

+A strain-induced martensitic transformation commonly takes place from face-centered cubic (FCC) austenite to body-centered cubic (BCC) or body-centered tetragonal (BCT) structures in steels.
+However, a unique martensitic transformation from a disordered BCC parent phase to an FCC product phase was also observed in steels and high-entropy alloys.